fieldtrip/website/faq/preproc/events/triggers.md

     hdr   = ft_read_header(dataset, 'checkmaxfilter', 'no');
     event = ft_read_event(dataset, 'checkmaxfilter', 'no');

-The "event" variable is a structure array, in which each element represent one event.
+The "event" variable is a structure-array, in which each element represent one event.

     >> event